 A lawyer, a prostitute and a playwright walk into a room.
 And then they stay.
 Shakespeare (Shax) runs London’s most popular theatre, but now he’s forced to shelter inside due to an outbreak of plague.
 With the theatres closed and no distractions, what’s left to be done is to write a new masterpiece.
 Assisted by two unlikely companions, Shax (and favorite Next Act playwright Bill Cain) explore the mysteries of life, love and death while navigating the complexities of a world under quarantine lockdown.

+Renewal materials have gone out to all current subscribers and members, and we encourage you to renew your subscriptions by April 22 in order to keep your seats for the upcoming season!
 Please contact the Next Act Theatre ticket office at (414) 278-0765 or firstname.lastname@example.org with any questions.

 Help us celebrate our 33rd season by becoming a production sponsor!
 Contact Development Director Jane Flieller at email@example.com or (414) 278-7780 to learn more.